 The landscape, explained

-The APS Reform Agenda directly informs the Data and Digital Government Strategy and APS Workforce Strategy 2025.
+The APS Reform Agenda directly informs the Data and Digital Government Strategy, APS Data, Digital and Cyber Workforce Plan.

-There is a direct relationship and alignment between the Data and Digital Government Strategy, the 2023 - 2030 Australian Cyber Security Strategy and the APS Workforce Strategy.
+There is a direct relationship and alignment between the Data and Digital Government Strategy, APS Data, Digital and Cyber Workforce Plan and the 2023 - 2030 Australian Cyber Security Strategy.

 The Data and Digital Government Strategy informs digital related policies and standards contained within the Digital Investment Oversight Framework, including:

-- the Digital Sourcing, Contract Limits and Reviews Policy, and
+• the Digital Sourcing, Contract Limits and Reviews Policy.

-The Data and Digital Government Strategy also informs other data and digital related policies and standards including:
+The Data and Digital Government Strategy informs data related policies and standards including:

 The 2023 - 2030 Australian Cyber Security Strategy informs several cyber related policies, frameworks, procedures and schemes, including: